rosulek/gmail-tickler/README.md

 ## How to Use This Script:

+There are two ways to "tickle" something:

-From Gmail, send email to the address `USERNAME+tickler+CMD@gmail.com`, where `USERNAME@gmail.com` is your normal Gmail address, and `CMD` specifies the date/time you want the thread to be restored to your inbox.
+1. From Gmail, send email to the address `USERNAME+tickler+CMD@gmail.com`, where `USERNAME@gmail.com` is your normal Gmail address, and `CMD` is a "tickler command" (see below) that specifies the date/time you want the thread to be restored to your inbox.
 You can compose a new email to this special address, forward an existing thread to that address, or include that address as a Bcc on an email that you'll be sending anyway.
 All of these actions will have the effect of activating the tickler on the entire thread.

+2. Apply a label named `tickler/CMD` to an existing thread, where `CMD` is a tickler command.
+You can create any new label with this form and it will be recognized, as long as it starts with `tickler/`.

+### Tickler commands:

-Some examples of supported date/time specification commands:
+Here are some examples of supported tickler commands:

+> **Note:** When using the command in an email address, you'll replace spaces with `+` characters (example: `USERNAME+tickler+next+tuesday@gmail.com`).
+When using the command in a label, you'll replace spaces with slashes (example: `tickler/next/tuesday`).

-* Amount of time from now: `tomorrow`, `1+day`, `3wks`, `in+1month`, `in+4+hrs`, ...
+* Amount of time from now: `tomorrow`, `1 day`, `3wks`, `in 1month`, `in 4 hrs`, ...

-* Time of day: `11pm`, `2359` (24-hour time), `at+230am`, `noon`, ...
+* Time of day: `11pm`, `2359` (24-hour time), `at 230am`, `noon`, ...

-* Absolute date: `aug11`, `jan+1`, ...
+* Absolute date: `aug11`, `jan 1`, ...

-* Day of week: `next+tuesday`, `mon`, `next+sat`, ...
+* Day of week: `next tuesday`, `mon`, `next sat`, ...

-* Combinations of the above: `1130am+monday`, `jun+7+noon`, `1day+at+2pm`, `1am+on+sat`, ...
+* Combinations of the above: `1130am monday`, `jun 7 noon`, `1day at 2pm`, `1am on sat`, ...

-Commands like `jul+17`, `next+tuesday`, `in+3+days` that don't specify a time of day, will restore the email at 8am on the requested day.
+Commands like `jul 17`, `next tuesday`, `in 3 days` that don't specify a time of day, will restore the email at 8am on the requested day.
 This default time-of-day can be configured in the script.

-Specifying a date like `sat+1pm` on a Saturday will schedule the email for today if it's currently before 1pm, otherwise for a week from today.
-Similarly, specifying `aug+1+1pm` on August 1 will schedule the email for either today or next year's August 1.
+Specifying a date like `sat 1pm` on a Saturday will schedule the email for today if it's currently before 1pm, otherwise for a week from today.
+Similarly, specifying `aug 1 1pm` on August 1 will schedule the email for either today or next year's August 1.
 If you're really interested, you can use the `test.html` file in this repository to play around with the date/time specification syntax.

+### More details:

 The processing script will look for the *last* message in the thread that is addressed to `USERNAME+tickler+anything@gmail.com`.
 So the thread can continue after it is put in the tickler file.
 If someone else follows up to the thread, it will reappear in the inbox as normal (but still be processed for the tickler action, as long as it has the `tickler` label).

 You can change the restoration date by adding another message to the thread, addressed to one of the special email addresses.
 To cancel the tickler action on a thread completely, just remove the `tickler` label from the thread.

-Relative dates like `5+days`, `tomorrow`, `in+3+yrs` are relative to the message within the thread that contains the tickler-command.
+Some commands like `5 days`, `tomorrow`, `in 3 yrs` are relative dates.
+For email-based tickling, the restoration time is computed relative to the message within the thread that contains the tickler-command.
 Other messages in the thread will not affect the restoration time.
+For label-based tickling, the restoration time is computed relative to the last message in the thread (which can change if someone follows up!), not the date that the label was added!
+As far as I know it is not possible to determine when a label was applied to a thread.

 If the processing script is unable to understand the date/time specification of a thread that has the `tickler` label, it will move that thread to the inbox, put the `tickler/error` label on it, and (by default) reply to the thread with an error message.